JochenFM/Milestone_2/README.md

 In MS Explorer, game would not even start and all cards were aligned in one single row.

+In the coding process, I encountered a number of minor bugs such as absent or inconsistent camelCases, or capital letters at the beginning of a variable.
+I also had commented out vital functions for testing reasons, such as game.StartGame(), and forgot to uncomment them until I noticed.
+Also, when coding the play/pause and un/mute functions, I initially did not insert the corresponding methods in my
+muteMusic() {
+        bgMusic.mute();
+pauseMusic() {
+        bgMusic.pause();
+    }

+in my AudioController class

+Always use the "new" keyword whenever you want to use a method within a class

-Here are some of the bugs I encountered and my approach to fix them:
+Here are some of the more substantial bugs I encountered and my approach to fix them:

+-

+getCardType(card) {
+        return card.getElementsByClassName('card-value')[0].src; //gets the card in HTML by the class indicated, as it is only one, it is 0 (=zero-index),
+                                                                //and then the source attribute

 added startGame function, added empty matchedCards array and three options when user is not allowed to flip another card which is a Boolean, but spelled outin super complicated, negative way, and added flipCard function but nothing work